-1. Educate the public about white cane safety laws.
+- Educate the public about white cane safety laws.
 Each state has its own white cane law, which can vary slightly.
-So, consider reviewing the American Council of the Blind's state law list for white canes and dog guides.
-For creative ways to educate the public about state laws, consider these examples:
+For creative ways to educate the public about state laws, consider these examples: - a.

-a.
 The City of Springfield, Missouri, created "SGF Yields," an educational and awareness campaign with print pieces, infographics, and videos for download and distribution.
 You can download these resources on their website.